fax (877) 272-7387

 Mr. Werner started the American Pet Association in 1991 as one of the founding members.
 Prior to working with the APA he was credited with saving the lives of hundreds of companion animals by investigating and exposing "puppy mills".

 His first contact with a humane agency was at a young age when he decided to volunteer.
 Within a year his ideas on housing and care, operations and fundraising were recognized by being asked to sit on the Board of Directors at 20 years old.

 He is seen as unique in the humane field by recognizing that it is not only important to make the pet's life as humane and positive as possible, but balancing the environment with their human counterparts.
 "It's not all about the pet, it's about the pet AND the human" he is quick to say.

-He is as likely to be called up by the IT department for advice on the company network as he is to be called into a financial planning meeting.
-He is actively involved with every aspect of the APA and has personally interviewed, or met with, most of the APA's employees.
-In addition he has visited over half of our associated Humane Agencies.
+He is as likely to be working on the network or online databases as he is to be establishing program policies.
+He is actively involved with every aspect of the APA and he has personally visited almost all of our associated Humane Agencies.

 He has been with his wife for more than 28 years and they just celebrated their 24th anniversary.
 Mr. Werner is a Coast Guard Certified Captain, they are both PSIA Certified Ski Instructors and PADI Certified DIVEMASTER scuba divers with over 1000 dives together.
 Their love for the ocean has made them both very interested in reef preservation projects.

 Rich is pictured here with their dog Pete, a rescue Dalmatian who he describes as "a great guy and a true friend" who recently passed.
 They now have a wonderful companion named Stella, an American Bulldog.
 She was abandoned in Key West prior to becoming a part of the Werner's family and is now a great example of positive, humane rehabilitation.